ivop/atari8080/README.md

 with the idea in mind to eventually implement the same virtual machine in 6502 assembly.
 If you look at its source code, you'll find lots of ponderings and comments on how to efficiently implement it in assembly.
-I also mimics the 16kB extended memory banking of the Atari 130XE.
+It also mimics the 16kB extended memory banking of the Atari 130XE.

 The second version is the actual 6502 implementation.
 Currently it runs on the Atari 130XE and has a minimal BIOS implementation to run just enough